Promoting British Values.

 - individual liberty

 - tolerance of those of different faiths and beliefs

 Social, Moral, Cultural and Spiritual Aspects of learning

 We aim to give the children a very rounded education.
 This will involve devoting time throughout the school year to the social, moral, cultural and spiritual aspects of learning.
 Every day in school, through class discussions, moments of thought and discussion and through the topics the children learn about, we seek to develop the children's understanding of other cultures and complex moral issues.

 Learning about other Faiths and cultures

-We fundamentally believe that a greater understanding of other faiths and religions can only serve to enhance the children's understanding of what it means to be British Citizen in our society today.
+We fundamentally believe that a greater understanding of other cultures, faiths, religions can only serve to enhance the children's understanding of what it means to be British and Global Citizen in our society today.
 We want our children to be outward looking, tolerant and knowledgeable.

 Happy children who have resilience, good self esteem and a strong sense of identity and belonging will be much more able to withstand any attempts to radicalise them.
 Through our PSHE curriculum and all our interactions with our pupils we work hard to develop children's emotional intelligence.
 Our Behaviour System reinforces the values that will enable children to be respectful, tolerant and able to take responsibility for their actions.
 We refer to British Values often when talking to the children about behaviour so they become a part of our common language and understanding.